Chavezjune/juneteeth-/Home.md

 An optional numeric value that sets the seed for creating random values used in shape generation.
 This is useful for creating the exact shape when re-generating with the same parameters.
 The value of seed is between 1 and 2^31.
 If seed is not defined, or set to `0`, no seed is used when computing random values.

 ### stroke
 String value representing the color of the drawn objects.
 Default value is black (#000000).
+If the this is set to `none`, the shape vectors do not contain a stroke (This is different from having a transparent stroke).

 ### strokeWidth
 Numerical value to set the width of the strokes (in pixels).
 Default value is 1.